Father John F. Meyers

 Father John F. Meyers was removed from his position at the Malvern Retreat house in 2018 following an allegation that he sexually abused a minor child.
 The Archdiocese of Philadelphia has provided the public with very little information about the allegation, except to say that the misconduct allegedly occurred in the early 1980s.
 His exact assignment, and additional details such as the age/gender of the victim, have not been provided.

 In January 2019, the Archdiocese of Philadelphia announced that its internal review board had completed its investigation into the allegations and determined that the allegation was “credible and substantiated.”
-Therefore, in accordance with its internal policies, Meyers should be permanently removed from ministry and his faculties revoked.
+Therefore, in accordance with its internal policies, Meyers was permanently removed from ministry and his faculties revoked.
+According to media reports, his case is now being considered for laicization (removal from the priesthood) by the Vatican.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Philadelphia.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Philadelphia area now have legal options to recover damages due to a compensation fund created for victims.
 Contact us at (954) 641-2100 or firstname.lastname@example.org today.